 AS USUAL-IF IT'S NEW WE HAVE IT!!

-THE NEW BARR DB3 CLASS B MODULATED 5 METER TRANSCEIVER

-- Utilizes a Class B audio amplifier and modulator giving an output of 2.1 watts which is many times greater than that of ordinary transceivers. - Can be operated as receiver, transmitter or both, in a car, plane, boat or while being carried for portable work. - Working range anywhere between 2 and 100 miles depending upon the location. - ★ Compact convenient carrying size. - ★ 30 tube Audio Amplifier 49 tube Super Regenerative Detector or Oscillator 19 tube Class B Audio Amplifier or Modulator.

-We were surprised at the marvelous value offered in this transceiver, just as you will be when you own one of them.
+THE NEW BARR DB3 CLASS B MODULATED 5 METER TRANSCEIVER DELUXE DIALS AND FLUTED KNOBS DK4 DK3 SKL SKM \ Utilizes a Class B audio amplifier and modulator giving an output of 2.1 watts which is many times greater than that of ordinary transceivers. \ Can be operated as receiver, transmitter or both, in a car, plane, boat or while being carried for portable work. \ Working range anywhere between 2 and 100 miles depending upon the location.
+Compact convenient carrying size. \ 30 tube Audio Amplifier - 49 tube Super Regen-erative Detector or Oscillator - 19 tube Class B Audio Amplifier or Modulator.
+KS KM KI We were surprised at the marvelous value offered in These are the trimmings you have noticed of late on the finest equipment, now available at these prices.
+Dial plates made of circular finished solid nickel silver, not plated brass or this transceiver, just as you will be when you own one of them.
 PRICE \$16.20 less tubes, batteries and accessories.
 Bulletin on request.
 NEW!!
-CARDWELL CONDENSERS MYCALEX INSULATION .200 SPACING
+CARDWELL CONDENSERS MYCALEX INSULATION .200 SPACING KL.
+Large Knob.....\$.24

+XC18XS.

+.000018.

-XCI8XS. .000018 . \$3.23
+\$3.23

+XC40XS.

+.00004

-XC40XS. .00004 . \$4.41
+\$4.41

+XC65XS.

+.00065

+\$5.29

+XC100XS.

+.0001

-XC100XS. .0001 \$6.76
+\$6.76

 Split stators in above capacities available.
 Complete Cardwell line of new models and all regular types in stock at new low prices.
 There are also special prices on the large commercial type condensers.
 Real "He Man" condensers now available at prices you want to pay.